 SME Sales Index

-SMEs account for the majority of employment in Australia and have been part of the business community hardest hit by COVID-19.
-This index aims to provide deeper insights into the financial and operating performance of SMEs through the COVID period and into the new economic environment.
+SMEs have been among the hardest hit by COVID-19 as government restrictions, job losses, and consumer confidence have all put downward pressure on sales.
+GetCapital’s SME Sales Index uses transaction data from a representative sample of small and medium enterprises to get deeper insights into the financial and operating performance of SMEs through the COVID-19 period and into the new economic environment.

 Subscribe to email updates

 GetCapital’s SME Sales Index is updated regularly with new industry data and insights.
 To get automatic notifications directly to your inbox, enter your details below: